 The few remnants of the Newfoundland Battalion - and of the other depleted British units - had thus remained in the trenches perhaps fearing the worst, and at night searching for the wounded and burying the dead.
-It was to be July 6 before the Newfoundlanders had been relieved from the forward area and ordered withdrawn to Englebelmer.
+It was to be July 6 before the Newfoundlanders were to be relieved from the forward area and to be ordered withdrawn to Englebelmer.